-The grants related to assets are government grants whose primary condition is that an entity qualifying for them should purchase, construct or otherwise acquire long-termassets.
+The grants related to assets are government grants whose primary condition is that an entity qualifying for them should purchase, construct or otherwise acquire long-term assets.
 The grants related to income are government grants other than those related to assets.
 A government grant related to an asset is recognized initially as deferred income and amortized to profit or loss on a reasonable and systematic method over the useful life of the asset.
 A grant related to income that compensates the Group for expenses or losses to be incurred in the subsequent periods is recognized initially as deferred income and recognized in profit or loss in the same periods in which the expenses or losses are recognized.
-A grant that compensates the Group for expenses or losses incurred in profit or loss in the same periods in which the expenses or losses are recognized.
-A grant that compensates the Group for expenses or losses incurred in profit or loss in the same periods.
+A grant that compensates the Group for expenses or losses incurred is recognized in profit or loss immediately.